 Say you are sending out an e-mail to promote a new fundraising campaign.

 For example, let’s say you divided the list up into three sections: higher-level donors, mid-level donors, lower-level donors.
 How you define which donor goes into which segment will depend very much on your nonprofit.
-For example, for one nonprofit a ‘major donor’ might be one with the average size of $200 and for the other $5000.
+For example, for one nonprofit a ‘major donor’ might be one with an average size of $200 and for the other $5000.

 The call to action in each email would lead the donor to different donation forms, suggesting different donation tiers.